-The Sephardic Museum is housed in the Transit Synagogue, and its objective is to show the history of the Jews in Spain.
-Since his arrival during Roman times, his heyday in the Middle Ages, his expulsion by the Catholic Monarchs in 1492, and his persecution by the Inquisition.
-The story continues to this day, highlighting the exile and the establishment of Sephardic communities throughout the world.
+The Sephardic Museum is housed in the Synagogue of the Transit, and its objective is to show the history of the Jews in Spain.
+Since its arrival during Roman times, its peak in the Middle Ages, its expulsion by the Catholic Monarchs in 1492, and its persecution by the Inquisition.
+The story continues to this day, highlighting the exile and the implantation of Sephardic communities throughout the world.

 It can be visited from Tuesday to Sunday.
 From March 1 to October 31: 9:30 a.m. to 7:30 p.m. from Tuesday to Saturday.
 And from November 1 to February 28: 9:30 a.m. to 6:00 p.m. from Tuesday to Saturday.
 Sunday and holidays all year round: 10:00 a.m. to 3:00 p.m.
 It will be closed on January 1 and 6, May 1, December 24, 25 and 31, local holiday.
 It can be visited for free on Saturday from 2:00 p.m. and Sundays.
 April 18, May 18, October 12 and December 6.